etk7pq/budget-analyzer/README.md

 ### Why Flask API?

 Flask was chosen as the framework because it provides a lightweight, flexible foundation for building RESTful APIs.
-It aligns with the course module on Flask API development and offers:
-- Simple routing and request handling
+It aligns with the course module on Flask API development and offers simple routing and request handling, built-in JSON support, easy integration with containerization, and minimal dependencies for fast container builds.
-- Built-in JSON support
-- Easy integration with containerization
-- Minimal dependencies for fast container builds

 **Alternatives considered:**
 - **FastAPI**: More modern with automatic OpenAPI docs, but Flask was the focus of the course module